SkyLeite/blog/content/blog/understanding-asynchronous-javascript.md

 ```

 Instead of defining a second function for this, we use an inline arrow function
 for convenience.
-As you can see, that introduces a couple problems, all of
+As you can see, this introduces a couple problems, both of
 which get progressively worse the more callbacks we need to chain together:

 1. One more level of nesting, making our code hard to read
 2. We need to come up with new names for our callback parameters, as the previous variables
     are still in scope.

-We can work around these problems by making each callback it's own top-level
+We can work around these issues by making each callback it's own top-level
 function, but that is cumbersome for simple operations like this.
 With these
-issues in mind, the community came up with...
+issues in mind, the community came up with Promises, which aim to provide more
+flexibility and reduce nesting when working with asynchronous Javascript.

-## Promises (!!!) {#promises}
+## Promises {#promises}

 Promises not only offer a cleaner way of chaining asynchronous operations, but
 by nature also allow you to do all sorts of cool things like running multiple